The Wildlife Ecology research theme forms part of our Biological Sciences research team. Our work falls into three main areas:

-Dr Anthony Caravaggi, Lecturer in Conservation Biology, focuses on conducting research that increases our understanding of species-specific and community ecology.
-Dr Caravaggi uses field studies and historical data, along with R code and GIS software, to answer robust questions related to species distributions, community ecology, habitat selection, and anthropogenic impacts.
+Dr Anthony Caravaggi is Lecturer in Conservation Biology and Course Leader for BSc (Hons) International Wildlife Biology.
+His research focuses on increasing our understanding of the various aspects of species-specific and community ecology.
+Dr Caravaggi uses field studies, remote-sensing and contemporary and historical data, along with R code and GIS software, to answer robust questions related to species distributions, community ecology, habitat selection, and anthropogenic impacts.
 Dr Caravaggi's work has implications for and informs conservation and management processes, policy, and commercial enterprises.

-Dr Caravaggi is the Editor of the journal Birds in Wales; Associate Editor of Remote Sensing in Ecology and Conservation, a member of the British Ecological Society Welsh Policy Group and the University's Athena SWAN committee.
+Dr Caravaggi is the Editor of the journal Milvus: The Journal of the Welsh Ornithological Society; Associate Editor of Remote Sensing in Ecology and Conservation, a member of the British Ecological Society Welsh Policy Group and the University's Athena SWAN committee.
 Read more on his website.

 Dr Luis Cunha is a molecular ecologist specialised in soil ecology.
 Most of his research projects are related to the evolutionary ecology, phylogenetics and population genetics/genomics of invertebrates.
 His latest research project focus on the study of biodiversity signatures in historical anthropogenic ecosystems, and the role of humans as niche constructors.
 He is also interested in using the genetics of commensal animals (relationship with humans) as proxies to track and infer ancient human migrations/dynamics across South America.